Schedule Your FREE Fence, Deck or Screen Porch Estimate Today and Select Your Discount!

 A more complex scope of work will demand supplemental permits for electrical, plumbing, or mechanical plans that can only be obtained from the DCRA Permit Center by your qualified, licensed deck builder in Washington, D.C.

 For more information contact Hal Co.
-Our professional deck builders serve Washington, D.C. clients with over 30 years of quality deck design and construction experience.
+Our professional deck builders serve Washington, D.C. clients with almost 40 years of quality deck design and construction experience.
 Our skilled craftsmen will build you a deck with minimal hassle and beautiful results.